ni/semi-test-library-dotnet/docs/UserGuide/DataAbstraction.md

 var siteData = new SiteData<long>(new Dictionary<int, long> { { 0, 1 } });

 var result =  pinSiteData.Add(siteData);
-// The above operation will throw an exception of SemiconductorTestExeption as For Add operation,
+// The above operation will throw an exception of NISemiconductorTestExeption as For Add operation,
 // the inner data type of the first operand (System.Double) and that of the second operand (System.Int64) must match.
 ```